zhoulei528305-jpg/Spectral-Physiological-Salt-Screening/README.md

 This repository contains the code and data associated with the article “Early detection and genetic insights into salt tolerance in rice by linking physiology and spectral reflectance during seed germination.”

-Specifically, hyperspectral data.zip and Physiological traits.zip were used for PLSR model training, while Dynamic spectral changes.zip was used for model application and prediction.
-The file Mapping.txt contains the hyperspectral wavelength information recorded in this study, and Morphometric.xlsx contains the morphological trait data of the evaluated rice varieties.
+Specifically, "hyperspectral data.zip" and "Physiological traits.zip" were used for PLSR model training, while "Dynamic spectral changes.zip" was used for model application and prediction.
+The file "Mapping.txt" contains the hyperspectral wavelength information recorded in this study, and "Morphometric.xlsx" contains the morphological trait data of the evaluated rice varieties.